lltfm/openness/works/saltem_hoc/openness_gpt-more_notable_responses.md

     * [What is "the wildfire of bodies"?](../the_epitomes_of_openness/contemplations/the_wildfire_of_bodies.md)
     * [What is meant by "Truth is the river"?](../the_epitomes_of_openness/contemplations/truth_is_the_river.md)

-## Questioning and Demonstrating Openness
+## Questioning and demonstrating Openness

 ### Are you Artifice?